Helsinki-NLP/OPUS-translator/README.md

 Change `ServerName` to your server name or ip-address.

 If you want to use secure connection, you need to set up an SSL certificate.
-Secure connection is required if you want keep usernames and password safe, when users are registering or logging in.
+Secure connection is required if you want to keep usernames and passwords safe, when users are registering or logging in.
 [Let's Encrypt](https://letsencrypt.org/) offers free SSL certificates.
-If you have an SSL certificate, replace `SSLCertificateFile` and `SSLCertigicateKeyFile`, with your files.
+If you have an SSL certificate, replace `SSLCertificateFile` and `SSLCertigicateKeyFile` with your files.

 If you are not worried about usernames and passwords, you can set up the server without a secure connection.
 In this case, replace the contents of the configuration file with: